opengsn/docs/faq/general.md

 The sky is the limit.

-## Do dapp developers have to pay for their user's gas?</a>
+## Do dapps have to pay for their user's gas?</a>

-That's optional.
+No, though that is an option.
 Dapp development can choose from basic predefined payment strategies or construct their own.
 The `Paymaster` contract provides for pre and post-payment hooks that can be used to verify that a contract function and user are eligible for the transaction cost to be covered by a relay server as well as allow users to pay relays in tokens rather than ETH.

 When deciding how many payments and for how much to cover, dapp developers should consider what they expect the total cost of payment to be, and how they